Instructions to Author

 Mundree SG and Farrant JM (2000).
 Some physiological and molecular insights into the mechanisms of desiccation tolerance in the resurrection plant Xerophyta viscasa Baker.
 In Cherry et al. (eds) Plant tolerance to abiotic stresses in Agriculture: Role of Genetic Engineering, Kluwer Academic Publishers, Netherlands, pp 201-222.

-Proofs, reprints, colour plate charges, mode of payment
+Membership proofs, colour plate charges, mode of payment